Challenges in Custom Door Installations

 3. The window is finished inside with plaster that has been badly damaged and warn over the years.

-1. First thing we needed to do was cut out the old window.
-For this we used one of our gas powered mason saws and carefully cut the brick opening to match the door opening required.
+Before installing the new patio door, we needed to cut out the old window.
+For this we used one of our gas powered mason saws and carefully cut the brick opening to match the patio door opening required.
 With that said, we carefully cut the line for the door along the mortar joint of the brick, so that there was no brick re-pointing required.
-This saved the customer over $600 in brick repair costs they would have had to incur!
+This saved the Windsor customer over $600 in brick repair costs they would have had to incur!

-2. Then once the opening was exposed, we cut the old damaged plaster above the door high enough so we could install a proper header.
-The header required for a door system this size according to the building code was a Beam style header.
-The beam supports the weight around the doors and wall which will allow the doors to always slide and operate properly without risk of bowing or warping.
+Then once the opening was exposed, we cut the old, damaged plaster above the door high enough so we could install a proper header.
+The header required a door system in a specific size according to the building code was a Beam style header.
+The beam supports the weight around the doors and wall which will allow the new patio doors to always slide and operate properly without risk of bowing or warping.

-3. We then strapped the frame for the door to support and hold the door in properly.
+After installing the beam header in preparation for the installation of the new patio doors, we then strapped the frame for the door to support and hold the door in properly.
 We used “king-stud” formation to box in the door for added support.
 Then we built a sill-plate below where the door threshold will sit and installed a cement pre-formed Angelstone sill along the entire base of the door.
-This Sill looks beautiful and again saved the customer hundreds in brickwork cost they would have had to otherwise spend.
+This Sill looks beautiful and saved the customer hundreds in brickwork costs they would have had to otherwise spend.

-4. After the general structure was built, we set the door into the opening before any finishing work was to be completed.
+After the general structure was built, we set the door into the opening before any finishing work was to be completed.
 This was important because we had to make sure we knew the required finished opening dimensions so the drywall would fit properly.
-This issue was the opening was not properly square so this way we could cheat the drywall and make it appear like the door is perfectly square and plumb.
-To the eye the door looked like it was always there!… the customers were absolutely ecstatic about the appearance.
+The issue in this project was the opening was not properly square so this way we could cheat the drywall and make it appear like the door is perfectly square and plumb.
+To the naked eye, the door looked like it was always there, and the Windsor homeowners were absolutely ecstatic about the appearance.